-Data Sources and Methods for the Water Quantity Indicator
+Data Sources and Methods for the Water Quantity in Canadian Rivers Indicators

 3.1 Data source

-The Water Survey of Canada collects and publishes data for 2792 hydrometric stations across Canada, through different partnerships.
-The utilized daily water levels and flows were taken directly from the Water Survey of Canada’s hydrological database (HYDAT).
+The Water Survey of Canada collects data for approximately 2700 active hydrometric stations across Canada through different partnerships.
+The daily water flow values included in the indicators were taken directly from the Water Survey of Canada's hydrological database (HYDAT).

 3.2 Spatial coverage

-Water quantity monitoring stations active from 1978–2010 were chosen for this analysis.
+Water quantity monitoring stations active from 1981–2013 were chosen for this analysis.
 To ensure an adequate number of stations with data of a sufficient time span, both natural and regulated rivers and all basin sizes were included.
-These criteria resulted in the selection of 1196 stations across Canada.
-There are more stations in the more heavily populated southern portion of the country.
+These criteria resulted in the selection of 866 water quantity monitoring stations across Canada for 2013.

-Locations of 1196 water quantity monitoring stations used in the Water Quantity indicator
+Figure 1.
+Location of water quantity monitoring stations used for the Water Quantity in Canadian Rivers indicators, 2013

-Note: Natural stations are those where human activity upstream of the station has little impact on water levels and flows.
+Note: Natural stations are those where human activity upstream of the station has little impact on water quantity.
 Regulated stations have water withdrawals, dams, diversions or other structures upstream that may change the water quantity in the river.
 Water quantity data for seasonal stations are only collected for part of the year.

 3.3 Temporal coverage